Osub/Community-Auth-For-CodeIgniter-3/readme.md

 * Run community_auth/sql/install.sql.
 * Configure CodeIgniter to use the database in config/database.php.

 **15)** Create a user for testing purposes by editing the user_data array that is inside the create_user method, which is in the Examples controller.
 When specifying a user level, be aware of the "levels_and_roles" array located in config/authentication.
+In order to login in the next step the user level must be set to 9, which by default is an admin.
 Run /examples/create_user in your browser to create the user.

 **16)** If you did everything right, you should be able to go to /examples and log in.